rcgsheffield/sheffield_hpc/FAQs.rst

         module load OpenMPI/4.1.4-GCC-12.2.0
         srun hello

-We would encounter an error message containing:
+On the Stanage cluster, we would encounter an error message containing:

 .. code-block:: console